Henry Hanjun Hwang

 Worked with fellow council members to provide overarching leadership to resident advisors campus-wide, and facilitated in converting resident advisors’ needs into policy.
 Provided paraprofessional advising for fifty-student communities, and coordinated with a staff of seventeen people to enforce university policies for a 900-student quad.

-Henry Hanjun Hwang Skills
+Henry Hanjun Hwang education

-Frequently Asked Questions about Henry Hanjun Hwang
+Frequently asked questions about Henry Hanjun Hwang

 What company does Henry Hanjun Hwang work for?

-Henry Hanjun Hwang works for Nanopath
+Henry Hanjun Hwang works for Nanopath.

 What is Henry Hanjun Hwang's email address?